The Conquest of the Pole: Release and reception

 The Conquest of the Pole was released by Pathé on 3 May 1912.
 The film was advertised as a voyage extraordinaire en 34 tableaux, and announcements and reports about it frequently suggested a connection to Verne's Voyages Extraordinaires series; for example, Pathé's weekly bulletin promoted the film by saying that "There isn't one of [Méliès's] works that hasn't achieved the success, the vogue, and the popularity of a Jules Verne novel."

 In France, the weekly Le Cinéma gave the film a highly favorable review, calling it "a masterpiece from the Jules Verne of the film camera."
 The British journal Bioscope described the film as an "extraordinary voyage," calling Méliès "the H. G. Wells of picturedom, the wizard who gives the fillip to our imagination, and provides us with scientific phenomena of his own making."

 The film was a marked failure with contemporary audiences, who almost completely ignored it.
 The film's failure is usually attributed to changing times; Méliès's theatrical, fantasy-based style, which had been innovative and influential early on in his career, had fallen out of popularity by 1912.
 The film critic and historian Georges Sadoul, who called the film "perhaps [Méliès's] most perfect creation," elaborated on this point:

 Méliès's deal with Pathé put the Star Film studio even further into debt than it had been before.
 The six works Méliès made under Pathé's supervision in 1911 and 1912 were his last films.

 The Conquest of the Pole is generally considered to be one of Méliès's greatest films, and some critics have described it as his very best work.
+The Japanese film company Daiei Film later yielded various tokusatsu productions most notably the Gamera franchise, and the first foe of Gamera, which was eventually redeveloped as the character Daimajin, was presumably influenced by the Giant of the Snows.